...

 Knowing the story, the locals built this pagoda for him in 1400, praying for a peaceful afterlife for him.

-Togakushi Shrine Oku-sha Approach (戸隠神社 奥社参道)
+Togakushi Shrine Okusha Approach (戸隠神社 奥社参道)

 At the entrance of the approach, there is a large rectangular stone with “下馬” engraved on it.
 It is called Gebahi (下馬碑).

-From the entrance of the approach to where Togakushi Oku-sha (奥社) and Kuzuryū-sha (九頭龍社) are located, it is around a 60-minute walk through the long approach in a cedar forest.
+From the entrance of the approach to where Togakushi Okusha (奥社) and Kuzuryusha (九頭龍社) are located, it is around a 60-minute walk through the long approach in a cedar forest.
 The promenade is mostly flat for the first 1.5 km, with the last 500 meters consisting of some steep slopes and staircases.

-The Cedar Forest (杉並木)
+Togakushi Cedar Path (杉並木)

 These trees are more than 400 years old.
 They were planted in the early Edo period to increase the dignity of the Togakushi Shrine.

 These trees have most certainly achieved their purpose.
-Together, they created this solemn atmosphere making you forget the hustle and bustle in your life and focus on the pilgrimage in process.
+Together, they created this solemn atmosphere, making you forget the hustle and bustle in your life and focus on the pilgrimage in process.

 Ⓒ ながの観光コンベンションビューロー